-Name Salary Non-Equity Incentive Plan Compensation Tamara Newcombe Karen Bick \$22,135 We included the amounts set forth in this column as 2024 compensation under the "All Other Co ompensation " column in the 20 n
+Name Salary Non-Equity Incentive Plan Compensation

+Tamara Newcombe

+Karen Bick \$22,135
-(2) We included the amounts set forth in this column as 2024 compensation under the "All Other Compensation" column in the 2024 Summary Compensation Table.

-(3) The amounts set forth in this column represent earnings that are neither above market nor preferential, and accordingly, we do not include these amounts as compensation in the Summary Compensation Table.

-(4) The table below indicates for each NEO how much of the EDIP balance set forth in this column that we have reported as compensation in the Summary Compensation Table for previous years.
+- (2) We included the amounts set forth in this column as 2024 compensation under the "All Other Compensation" column in the 2024 Summary Compensation Table. - (3) The amounts set forth in this column represent earnings that are neither above market nor preferential, and accordingly, we do not include these amounts as compensation in the Summary Compensation Table. - (4) The table below indicates for each NEO how much of the EDIP balance set forth in this column that we have reported as compensation in the Summary Compensation Table for previous years.

-Amount Included in "Aggregate Balance at Last FYE" Column That Has Been Reported as Name Compensation in the Summary Compensation Table for Previous NEO Years (\$) Tamara Newcombe \$65,550 Karen Bick
+Name Amount Included in "Aggregate Balance at Last FYE" Column That Has Been Reported as Compensation in the Summary Compensation Table for Previous NEO Years (S)

+Tamara Newcombe \$65,550

+Karen Bick